d12frosted/elpa-mirror/gnu/modus-vivendi-theme-readme.txt

 This package is obsolete.
-It has been replaced by `modus-themes', which includes the modus-vivendi and modus-vivendi themes.
+It has been replaced by `modus-themes', which includes the modus-operandi and modus-vivendi themes.

 Users updating to the new `modus-themes' package, are advised to read the anouncement on the emacs-devel mailing list: